EN

 What is mobile device management (MDM)?

-Think of it as a device-centric management tool that simply provides the ability to configure, deploy, and manage policies centered around the device.
+Think of MDM as a device-centric management tool that simply provides the ability to configure, deploy, and manage policies centered around the device.
 This enables you to keep track of where the devices are located, what data resides on them, and control various security aspects and configurations.

 The primary objectives of MDM are: